 Applying for an EIN using the SS-4 Form

 Most small businesses will need a Tax ID/Employer ID Number (EIN).
-Although this form is used for identification of employers, it required for other legal purposes, and you will most likely be required to supply it for a bank account and other applications.
-For the purpose of this article, assume that you are starting a small business.
-We'll talk about the different options for filling out the form, depending upon your legal entity type.
+Although this form is used for identification of employers, it required for other legal purposes, and you will most likely be required to supply it for a bank account, loan application, or for accepting debit and credit cards.

-When you have completed the form, you will be ready to apply online or by phone, because all the information will be there for you to use.
+When you have completed the form, you will be ready to use one of the 4 easy ways to apply, because all the information will be there for you to use.

 Completing the EIN - Step by Step

 Time Required: Time for completion and online filing: Under 1 Hour

 First, a disclaimer: This "how to" is intended to provide a general discussion for new business owners.
 The form is complicated and this is a great oversimplification.
 It is not intended to provide legal or tax advice or give you specifics on how to complete this form.
 Each business situation is different and your tax professional may have specific directions for you.
 Please consult with your attorney or CPA to make sure you are in compliance with the tax laws and that you receive the best tax advantage for your specific situation.

 Before You Begin Working on Form SS-4

 Begin by getting a copy of the SS-4 form that you can download and print out or fill in online.
 It's a good idea to work on a draft copy first before you actually apply, so you don't have to stop and think or check something.
 The IRS online application times out if you don't use it for a while.

 Item 1: Legal name of entity - This is the business name that every transaction and record will be linked to, so be sure it is absolutely correct.
 If you are a sole proprietor, enter your own name, not the business name.
 If you are a corporation, partnership, or LLC, enter the business name exactly as it appears on your business registration with your state.